 The pieces are big, making them great for little kids and giving the kids basics of gross motor skills.
 I thought it was interesting that they provided joints which were the same size and color, yet had different configurations – meaning you had to pay attention to get the right joint in!
 Well done, T&K!
 Not surprisingly, Zoe was better at this than I was.

 Naturally, there are tons of cooking products around that my kids can’t use because they cannot eat the mixes.
-So when I saw this kit from Geek & Co.
-Science, my first question was, “Does it come with food?”
+So when I saw this kit, my first question was, “Does it come with food?”
 The answer is no – you provide your own chocolate.
 So I recommend you use this kit with Enjoy Life Allergen free chocolate chips or chunks.
 That’s the good news.

-I’d recommend using this product with your kids if they can wait for cool time.
+I’d recommend using this product with your kids if they can wait for it to cool.
 If you’re an early bird, start the process before school or an event, so they can come home and eat some treats and then prep other treats as gifts or favors for friends.
-Chocolate Science Lab is for kids 8 and older and retails for $19.95.
+Chocolate Science Lab is for kids 8 and older.
 Note that the molds are plastic.
-I’d recommend this for kids who are interested in advanced science and have allergies or foods sensitivities that prevent them from buying other cooking toys.
+I’d recommend this for kids who are interested in advanced science and have allergies or food sensitivities that prevent them from buying other cooking toys.